hseung88/cell_imaging/README.md

 - **Synthetic Data Generation:** To test the pipeline, we developed a synthetic data generator that:
   - Produces backgrounds using random noise and Gaussian blur.
   - Randomly adds multiple markers (circles, ellipses, or rectangles) with varying sizes, orientations, colors, and thicknesses in positive samples.
-  - If there exist at least one marker in the generated image, set label==1 else 0.
+  - If at least one marker is drawn, the label is set to 1 (Presence of disease); otherwise, it is set to 0 (Absense).
   - Logs image filenames and binary labels into a CSV file.
 ### Model Architecture
 - **Patch-Level Feature Extraction (ResNetPatchCNN):** We use a custom ResNet composed of: